ViibeoAutomation

 There are two different things people mean when they say auto-post:

 Option 1: Scheduling pre-made content.
 You create the video manually, then schedule it to publish at a set time.
 Tools like TikTok's built-in scheduler or third-party schedulers handle this.
-You still do all the production work — you're just not sitting there hitting "publish" at 7 PM.
+You still do all the production work; you're just not hitting "publish" at 7 PM.

-Option 2: Full autopilot.
-You configure a system once — the niche, visual style, posting schedule — and the tool generates and publishes videos automatically on your behalf.
+Option 2: Full Autopilot.
+You configure a system once (niche, visual style, posting schedule) and the tool generates and publishes videos automatically.
 This is what most faceless creators are moving toward in 2026.
-No filming, no editing, no manual uploads.
+No filming or manual CapCut uploads.

 This guide is focused on Option 2: true TikTok autopilot, where the content is created and posted for you.